gt-big-data/retina-ui/README.md

 ####AngularJS
 AngularJS is a client side Javascript framework that makes developing dynamic web applications.
 You can find the tutorial on [Lynda](http://www.lynda.com/AngularJS-tutorials/Up-Running-AngularJS/154414-2.html?srchtrk=index:1%0Alinktypeid:2%0Aq:angularjs%0Apage:1%0As:relevance%0Asa:true%0Aproducttypeid:2).
 Download AngularJS [here](https://angularjs.org/).

-###NodeJS
+###Python
-Node.js® is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
-You can find tutorials on [Lynda](http://www.lynda.com/JavaScript-tutorials/Nodejs-Essential-Training/141132-2.html).
+Python is a powerful language used to build a wide variety of applications.
+You can find tutorials on [Lynda](http://www.lynda.com/Python-training-tutorials/415-0.html) and [Codecademy](https://www.codecademy.com/tracks/python).

 ###MongoDB
 MongoDB (from "humongous") is an open-source document database, and the leading NoSQL database.
 The [documentation](http://docs.mongodb.org/manual/) is superb.